dbmdz/solr-ocrhighlighting/docs/getting_started.md

 ```

 After you've saved your configuration and schema and restarted Solr, you can
-verify that the plugin is activated by checking the "Plugin" section in the
+verify that the plugin is activated by checking the *Plugins / Stats* section in the
-Solr admin interface for your core, there should now be a Highlighting plugin
+Solr admin interface for your core.
+There should now be a Highlighting plugin
 with the `name` you chose:

 ![](img/config-plugin-enabled.png)